bhagyalaxmi2108/Consuming-NASA-API/README.md

 ```
 4. Before running the application, we need an API key.
 This can be obtained from [NASA Open APIs](https://api.nasa.gov/)

-5. In the cloned repository, replace API key in the file `api_key.txt`
+5. In the cloned repository, create an `.env` file and store API key and urls in it

 6. Now that our environment is ready, call the Open NASA API
    - For APOD api call: